Participate in the ZoomCharts Challenge to showcase skills, gain recognition, network, and boost your professional profile.

 4. Use the hashtags

-tag @Federico Pastor and @Zoomcharts.
+tag @Federico Pastor, @Zoomcharts and @EnterpriseDNA

 5. *Additionally, post your report in the FP20 Analytics LinkedIn Community Group.